luxuriant777/CRM-system-for-arbitrage-team/README.md

    ```bash
    celery -A crm_arbitrage worker --loglevel=info -P eventlet
    ```
+   This action is mandatory in order to be able to accept `leads` and `orders`.
+If `Celery` is not up and running, the `leads` and `orders` will not be written to the database.
 ## 2. To register a user (a team member):

 1. Open Postman and enter this URL: